 Anyone can contribute to HTTP; you don’t have to join the Working Group, because there is no “membership” – anyone who participates in the work, as outlined below, is part of the HTTP Working Group.

 Before doing so, it’s a good idea to familiarize yourself with our charter, and home page.
 If you’re new to the IETF, you may also want to read an informal guide to the IETF process and the Tao of the IETF.

 Be aware that all contributions fall under the “NOTE WELL” terms outlined below.

 The HTTP Working Group has a few venues for discussion:

-Our mailing list is used for notifications of meetings, adoption of documents, consensus calls, issue discussion, and other business.
-It’s not mandatory to subscribe, but you’re likely to miss important things if you don’t.
+Our mailing list (subscribe) is used for notifications of meetings, adoption of documents, consensus calls, issue discussion, and other business.
+It’s not mandatory to subscribe, but you’re likely to miss important things if you don’t; also, note that e-mail sent to this list will be manually moderated (and thus delayed) if you are not subscribed.

 You can participate in any or all of these places.

 We use GitHub to track discussion items and their resolution.
 Before filing a new issue, please consider a few things:

 Issues should be just that: issues with our deliverables, not proposals for new work, questions, or support requests.

 There may be an existing duplicate issue, so please review the issues list first.

 If you’re not sure how to phrase your issue, please ask on the mailing list.

-Issues can also be raised on the Working Group mailing list by clearly marking them as such (e.g., with
+Issues can also be raised on the mailing list by clearly marking them as such (e.g., with

 Be aware that issues might be rephrased, changed in scope, or combined with others.
 If you feel that an important part of your original issue has been lost, please bring it up (on the issue or on the list).

 Off-topic and duplicate issues will be closed without discussion.
 Note that commit comments will only be responded to with best effort, and may not be seen.